 Distance & Difficulty

-Total distance of 51km (32 miles).
-Easy to moderate.
+Total distance of 51km (32 miles) with 786m of ascent.
+Moderate.
 It’s not exactly flat but there are no major hills or severe gradients.

 You’ll find cafes and shops, plus some accommodation, in Montalegre.
 The nearest campsite is about 7km south of town, next to the Rabagão reservoir and only about 1km off the route.